O-n-y/oxy.mods/README.md

 1. Make sure you run the **latest version**.

-    *You can find your version in your mods list.*
+    *You can find your version in your mods list if using Mod Manager and issue with other mod.*
+    In other case: check the .dll version number (right-click -> Properties -> Details), .dll files of the mods are located inside the mod folder, for example: \mods\Steam\1843965353\ (where 1843965353 - mod id from steam)

     *You can find the latest available version:*